sectroyer/CVEs/CVE-2023-45182/README.md

 ## Description

-IBM i Access Client Solutions for storing user passwords uses AES algorith however 16 bytes encryption key is the combination of static string (`Thanatos`) and random characters from string which consists of another static string `Behemoth` combined with username, users' home folder, OS (for example `Linux`) combined with current directory where the application was started.
-As a result half of encryption key is static (string `Thanatos`) whereas second half is very limited.
-This makes it very easy for attack to brute force password even on single CPU core.
+IBM i Access Client Solutions for storing user passwords uses AES algorith however 16 bytes encryption key is the combination of static string (`Thanatos`) and random characters from string which consists of another static string (`Behemoth`) combined with username, users' home folder, OS (for example `Linux`) combined with current directory where the application was started.
+As a result half of the encryption key is static (string `Thanatos`) whereas the second half is very limited.
+This makes it very easy for an attacker to brute force password even on a single CPU core.

 Here is an example of password decryption of `mmajchrowicz` user using the `as400_password_bruteforce_tool.java` script from the `mkubiak` account:
 ```